giladbarnea/spaceup/INTEGRATION.md

 ## Node.js

+### commonmark.js
+- What it is: Official JavaScript reference implementation of the CommonMark spec
+- Capabilities: Parses to AST and renders HTML/XML; strict spec compliance; predictable positions
+- Spaceup integration: Use when strict CommonMark behavior is required or for baseline tests; less extensible than plugin ecosystems

 ### markdown-it
 - What it is: Modern, pluggable CommonMark parser for Node.js
 - Capabilities: Fast; rich plugin ecosystem (attrs, anchor, footnote, emoji, containers); token stream with positions; custom renderers; GFM via plugins